The Shape of Dark Matter Haloes, I. HI Observations of Edge-on Galaxies: Reductions

-The systematic velocity v$_\textrm{sys}$ was measured from the PV diagram in a method similar to the position finding.
-For a wide range of possible systemic velocities v$_\textrm{sys}$, the PV diagram was rotated $180^\circ$ around that velocity.
-The rotated PV-diagram was subtracted from the original, with the lowest $\chi^2$ giving v$_\textrm{sys}$.
-The maximum velocity v$_\textrm{max}$ was calculated by finding the furthest channel from v$_\textrm{sys}$ that still contained flux above two times the RMS noise level.
-The results for v$_\textrm{sys}$ and v$_\textrm{max}$ are also shown in table \ref{tbl:HISpectrumProperties}.
-We have also prepared a document with all our channel-maps, which is available on request.
+The systematic velocity v$_\textrm{sys}$ was measured from the XV-diagram in a method similar to the position finding.
+For a wide range of possible systemic velocities v$_\textrm{sys}$, the XV-diagram was rotated $180^\circ$ around that velocity.
+The rotated XV-diagram was subtracted from the original, with the lowest $\chi^2$ was adopted for v$_\textrm{sys}$.
+The maximum velocity v$_\textrm{max}$ was calculated by locating the furthest channel from v$_\textrm{sys}$ that still contained flux above two times the $\sigma$ background noise level.
+The results for v$_\textrm{sys}$ and v$_\textrm{max}$ are also shown in Table \ref{tbl:HISpectrumProperties}.
+The channel-maps are presented in online Appendix \ref{sec:channelmaps}.